Rmorbey/Russell-CV/README.md

 ## What I do for fun ( Hobbies )

-* **Reading:** I like to read sci-fy and fantasy novels, I'm eagerly awaiting Patrick Rothfuss' highly anticipated "The Doors of Stone." as well as Pierce Brown's final book in the Red Rising Saga "Lightbringer".
+* **Reading:** I like to read sci-fy and fantasy novels, I'm eagerly awaiting Patrick Rothfuss' highly anticipated "The Doors of Stone." as well as Pierce Brown's final books in the Red Rising Saga "Lightbringer" and secret 7th book, "Red God".
 * **Board/Table top games:** Current favourite board game is "The Quacks of Quedlinburg." where you play as charlatans or quack doctors brewing potions adding ingredients one at a time.
 I also enjoy communal story telling games and RPGs, such as "D&D", "Call of Cthulhu" as well as "Ten Candles".
 * **Video games:** Currently sailing the seven seas as a rag tag crew of salty sea dogs in "Sea of Thieves" coordinating plundering, riddle solving and treasure hunting with friends from a far.
 * **Bouldering:** Mastering the basics from V0 to V3 while socialising with friends and strangers a like.
 Building that all needed hand strength for improved code writing.